jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 Flurry Rush: bullet time something something dramatic.
 TODO: I know it looks good, but why DOES bullet time matter here?
 It's not being used to help you dodge or aim...

+Enemies can harm each other, but not with basic attacks; those pass right through allied entities.
+I'm guessing they wanted the "juice" of fooling enemies into attacking each other, but enabling that for basic attacks would have broken all combat.

+Stealing weapons: certain weapons of yours can knock an opponent's weapon (or shield) out of their hands.
+You can grab it to deny them the attack power, and you can equip it (using the infinite time afforded by the pause menu) to make that attack power yours.

+The Muddle Bud: it's the classic "confuse" spell.
+Temporarily eliminates an enemy as an aggressor _and_ causes them to harm un-turned enemies.
+(With the clever caveat in this case that if you let them see you, they may also attack you.)
+Frankly it's overpowered and way too plentiful, but it _is_ a lot of fun.

+As with Eventide Island in Breath of the Wild, certain shrines drop you naked (well, in your boxers, this mostly a family-friendly game) into a combat situation.
+No armor, no weapons other than those provided.
+(But with your magic powers and all heart containers, so grinding does grant some advantage.)
+Leveling up can destroy the game's balance, and this is a way of restoring the challenge for a moment.
+(For those players who accept the challenge and don't immediately leave.)

 ## Gameplay

 Moonrise works just the same as in Horizon: Forbidden West.
 Immediately after sunset there is a period of considerable darkness, to the point that it hampers visibility a bit. _Then_ the moon rises, and it's nearly as bright as day again (but with different hues).
 Not sure if there's a gameplay purpose to this?